gcgarner/IOTstack/docs/Containers/Portainer-agent.md

 ## About

-The protainer agent is a great way to add a second docker instance to a existing portainer instance. this allows you to mananage multiple docker enviroments form one prortainer instance
+The portainer agent is a great way to add a second docker instance to an existing portainer instance.
+This allows you to manage multiple docker environments from one portainer instance.

 ## Adding to an existing instance

-When you want to add the the agent to an existing portianer instance.
+When you want to add the agent to an existing portainer instance.

 * You go to the endpoints tab.
 * Click on `Add endpoint`